fersantxez/simpletest/README.md

 Based on Alpine linux for minimal footprint.

 #Disclaimer
 This image is INSECURE and should NOT be used in production.
-It has root access with a default password enabled.
+It has ssh access with a default password enabled.

 #Usage